ricardogj08/lualinks/README.md

     cd lualinks

 1. Create the lualinks database in MariaDB with the `db/db.sql` script.
-2. Modify the lualinks database access credentials in `conf/conf.lua`.
+2. Modifies the lualinks database access credentials in `conf/conf.lua`.

 ## Run